AS0013/DatabaseProject_UCPH/README.md

     - The application should start running and you should be able to see it on http://127.0.0.1:5000/

 ## How to use the website:
+At the front page of the project catalog, you are able to view all projects in the database as well as use a selection of filters: you can search for a project by its title and author name; you can filter by level, that is, whether it is a bachelor's or a master's thesis; you can filter by year written; you can filter by university.

+Upon clicking on a project title, you are taken to its project page, where it is possible to view all information about this project (its title, author(s), level, and main supervisor) as well as project attachments, the project pdf specifically.

+It is also possible to add another project to the database in the "Add Project" page: simply enter a title, author(s), supervisor, year, select a degree and university, and include a link to the pdf.
+Note that if multiple authors need to be added, these should be comma-separated.
+Upon submission of a project (with legal inputs), it should be visible in the front page.

+Finally, we have included an about page with a description of the project as well as the contact information of the developers.

 ## Conclusion